 It’s a men’s gear and lifestyle blog.
 Are they out there trend hunting the streets of Williamsburg with kombucha in hand?
 Nope.
 They let others sites do that.
 They follow a limited number of sites with relevant content, then they compile and share what they find.
 With that simple formula, they’ve created a significant media property that now has a store, the market power to partner with companies to create exclusive products and the audience to command a premium for sponsored content slots (third party content generated just for you is a whole separate discussion).

-The value Cool Material bring to the equation is in how they choose and package the content they share—what some might call content curation.
+The value Cool Material brings to the equation is in how they choose and package the content they share—what some might call content curation.
 They’re able to curate others’ content to such great effect because they have such a good understanding of their audience.
 They’ve not only gone to the lengths to hire people that understand their audience, but they are presumably using analytics and social listening to continuously improve on what they share.
 Sharing doesn’t have to be a shot in the dark.
 You can bring some marketing science to the party.

 Have you gotten your content sharing efforts up and running?
 Excellent.
 But don’t stop there.
 If you’re regularly sharing others’ content, use any kind of metrics and analytics available to see what’s getting the most traction.
 As you begin to understand what resonates most with your audience, you can hone your content sharing for greater and greater effectiveness.